RaghavendraRao043/Python-Programming/Python Basics/Introduction.md

----
-Python is a High level programing and Interpreted language Simple and readable syntax
+Python is a High-Level,and general purpose programming language desinged to make coding simple and readable.
-Open source
----